HHJC/Final-ProjectV1/recipe.md

 Preheat the oven to 350˚F (180˚C).
 Line a 10-inch (25-cm) cast iron pan with parchment paper.
 In a large bowl, mix the butter with 1 teaspoon of vanilla extract until light and fluffy.
 Add the granulated sugar, then the brown sugar, and mix until well incorporated.
+Add the egg and stir until thoroughly incorporated.
+Using a fine mesh sieve, sift the flour, cream of tartar, baking soda, and salt into the dough.
+Combine with a spatula until evenly mixed.
+Spread the cookie dough in an even layer in the prepared pan.
+Chill in the fridge for 30 minutes, then bake for 15-18 minutes until lightly golden.
+Let cool.
+In a medium bowl, combine the cream cheese, powdered sugar, and remaining ½ teaspoon of vanilla extract until well incorporated.
+Spread half of the frosting onto a quarter of the cooled cookie and the other half on the diagonally opposite corner.
+Frost the other quarters with the chocolate hazelnut spread.
+Decorate with your favorite toppings.
+Enjoy!
 *recipe 2*
 "Cheesy Taco Breadsticks"
 1 small onion, diced